Every Dog Has Their Day:

 Her only experience, as she puts it, was “playing around with some of

 [her] training dogs.”
-However, Carrie was confident that she knew the
+However, Tracy was confident that she knew the

 fundamentals, and she was confident in Vessel’s ability to learn and her